Frequently Asked Questions

 If I receive a fellowship do I need to pay the $150 application/administrative fee?
 When is the $150 administrative fee due?

-Every SWSEEL participant must pay the $150 application/administrative fee, regardless of whether he/she received or is expected to receive a fellowship.
+Every Summer Language Workshop participant must pay the $150 application/administrative fee, regardless of whether he/she received or is expected to receive a fellowship.

 Once you have been accepted and confirmed your intent to participate in the Summer Language Workshop, you will receive instructions as to how to pay the fee online.
 This fee covers administrative costs and reserves your space in the Workshop.

 The fee must be paid before you can be registered in your courses.
 Contact the Title VI Center that is granting your FLAS about being reimbursed for the Workshop fee.